Triumph of the Name of Jesus: Triumph of the Name of Jesus

 There are minute details within the fresco.
 Gaulli took into consideration the perspective viewers would have, looking up at the ceiling, and painted the saved in an extremely foreshortened fashion to give the false illusion that they were truly floating above the viewers.
-This draws the viewer in, allowing the viewer's eyes to move upward through the ascending angels.
+This trompe-l'œil draws the viewer in, allowing the viewer's eyes to move upward through the ascending angels.
 It also tricks the viewer into thinking the fresco has some dimension to it; evoking a sense of spiritual nature.

 At the apex of the heavenly light there is an almost hidden inscription of IHS, the first three letters of Jesus's name in Greek.
 This is the only representation of Christ in the ceiling painting.
 Christ is considered the light of the world; Gaulli took this literally when choosing to depict Christ by his initials and the heavenly light.

 Another detail within the fresco is Gaulli's attention to shadowing.
 The damned fall out of the frame, with the illusion that they are falling into the church.
 While the heavenly golden light falls upon the saved, “the illusionistic clouds” block this light from the damned; “indicat[ing] that the {damned are} destined for eternal damnation.”
 There is an evident difference between the depicted angels and the damned.
 Gaulli's angels are flawless creatures; each kissed by the golden light of heaven.
 The pigment in their clothes, would resonate with the earthly clothes of the viewers.
 Their faces adoringly look upward towards the light of heaven.
 Meanwhile, the damned fall from heaven, faces pained, screaming, some too ashamed they look away.
 Their bodies cast under a dark shadow, while their bodies slowly morph.
 Some age drastically, while other are transformed into monsters.
 The damned, outside of the frame, are presented nude, representing the idea that nudity is to be considered shameful.